panoply/vscode-liquid/readme.md

 - Liquid Languages Support
 - Shopify Liquid (Theme Check)

 This extension uses the **Liquid** display name and is considered the official Liquid extension for vscode by developers.
+It is recommended that you either uninstall or disable the **Shopify Liquid (Theme Check)** extension and make the choice between **Liquid** and using the Shopify backed one, more on this below.

 ### Liquid Languages Support